ibm-bluemix-mobile-services/bms-clientsdk-android-push/README.md

 ## Authentication
-In order to use an IBM Push Notifications service in a your Application, you will need to create an instance and authenticate first.
+In order to use an IBM Push Notifications service in a your application, you will need to create an instance and authenticate first.
 The following describes the typical path you need to take to do so.

 ### Create Instance
 Credentials to use an IBM Push Notifications service are obtained via IBM Cloud.
 You will need an active account and a service instance for the service that you wish to use prior to authenticating in your application.